-Since your credit history will be checked by the lender anyway — which typically doesn’t make much of a hit on your score unless you apply for several over the period of a few days — this is the perfect time for you to obtain a free copy of what they are seeing.
+Since your credit history will be checked by the lender — which typically doesn’t make much of a hit on your score unless you apply for several loans over a few days — this is the perfect time for you to obtain a free copy of what they are seeing.

 The primary reason for this is so you can note any errors or discrepancies and correct them.
-Depending on what type of errors they are, you might be able to get them cleared up before you apply for your mortgage.
+Depending on the type of error, you might be able to get them cleared up before you apply for your mortgage.
 At the very least, you can inform your lender that you are in the process of addressing them.
-In case you need to get your credit score higher, follow this guide.
+In case you need to raise your credit score, follow this guide.

 Your budget is clear

-By being pre-approved for a mortgage, you’ll know exactly how much house you can afford as well as your estimated monthly payments.
-At this stage of the home buying process, knowing how much home your lender has determined that you can afford gives you with a ballpark figure.
+By being pre-approved for a mortgage, you’ll know what kind of home you can finance and what your monthly payments will look like.
+At this stage of the home buying process, knowing what your budget will look like is important.

 Process of Obtaining a Mortgage Pre-Approval

-When you begin the process of obtaining a mortgage pre-approval, be prepared to gather a few pieces of financial information*.
-While the approval process is not an instanteous one, it doesn’t take a long time either.
-Because you’ll need much of the same information when you apply for a mortgage, a pre-approval is much like a test run for it.
+When you begin the process of obtaining a mortgage pre-approval, be prepared to gather a few pieces of financial information.
+While the pre-approval process is not immediate, most lenders can get back to you within 24-48 hours.
+Because you’ll need much of the same information when you apply for a mortgage, a pre-approval is a good way to see if you’re ready.

 1. Assets Statement

-Your lender will need to see copies of your most recent bank statements as well as any investment accounts that you might have.
-Just for perspective, a conventional mortgage typically requires a down payment of between 10 and 20 percent.
-In contrast, a FHA loan might require a down payment of only 3.5 percent.
+Your lender will need to see copies of your most recent bank statements along with any investment accounts that you might have.
+Just for perspective, a conventional mortgage typically requires a down payment between 10-20%.
+In contrast, an FHA loan might require a down payment of only 3.5%.

 2. Income Statement

-Knowing your current — and past — income provides the lender with some indication of whether or not you have the money you need to pay your mortgage payments on time — throughout the life of the loan.
+Knowing your current (and past) income provides the lender with some indication of whether you have the money to pay your mortgage payments on time throughout the life of the loan.

 Today, there are hardly any lenders that issue mortgage pre-approval letters without documentation or verification from a third party.
-Before you arrive at your lender for your appointment to apply for a mortgage pre-approval, make sure to gather together your tax forms from the past 2 years and your W-2 statements from the same time period.
+Before you apply for a mortgage pre-approval, make sure to gather together your tax forms and W-2 statements from the past two years.